 Your employer should have a policy and procedures to deal with and prevent harassment at work.
 The policy should set out what is unacceptable behaviour at work.
 An effective grievance or complaints procedure should be in place to deal with complaints about harassment.
 All employees must be aware of these policy and procedures.
 The Code of Practice on Sexual Harassment and Harassment at Work aims to give practical guidance to employers,and employees on how to prevent sexual harassment and harassment at work and how to put procedures in place to deal with it.

-If you wish to make a complaint about harassment, you should begin by making it very clear to the person concerned that you find his or her behaviour, conduct, material and so on, unacceptable and offensive.
+If you wish to make a complaint about harassment, you should begin by making it very clear to the person concerned that you find their behaviour, conduct, material and so on, unacceptable and offensive.
 If you find this uncomfortable or too difficult to do, you should seek support (or for an initial approach to be made on your behalf) by a sympathetic friend or colleague, a designated person at work or a trade union representative.
 Very often, an informal approach like this will resolve the issue.

 Sometimes, an informal approach is not enough to resolve the issue and in situations where the harassment continues, you may need to consider making a formal complaint.
 Your employer's policy on harassment should clearly set out what will happen when a formal complaint is made, how the complaint will be investigated and who will carry out the investigation, taking into account issues of confidentiality and the rights of both parties.